Elcaten/otp-buddy/README.md

 - **Popup workflow**
   - Shows recent email subjects.
   - `Copy` tries parser-based extraction and copies to clipboard.
+  - `Fill` tries to find an inuput on a page and auto-fill OTP
   - `Preview` opens a sanitized HTML preview of the email.
 - **OTP extraction model**
-  - Extraction is parser-based, not generic regex for every sender.
+  - Extraction is provider-based, not generic regex for every sender.
   - Current parser coverage is explicit: GitLab, Claude, and Polymarket email formats.
 - **Recent email fetching**